oiegorov/expo_improved/README.md

 Let's consider several tests.

-We want to reserve 2 nodes in Lille, 3 nodes in Grenoble and execute "date" command on each node:
+We want to reserve 2 nodes in Lille, 3 nodes in Grenoble and execute "uname -a" command on each node:

     require 'g5k_api'
     g5k_init(